If there is one thing that small businesses and digital marketers keep coming back to it’s email.

-- Transform your About Us page into a personalised opt-in form.
+- Transform your About Us page into a personalized opt-in form.

 If you have more followers on Facebook and Twitter than you do email subscribers then this is your perfect opportunity to convert them.
 The social networks have aided businesses in this realm, and all you have to do is launch campaigns or pay more attention to your accounts.

-You can leverage social media by utilising these methods:
+You can leverage social media with these methods:

-- Facebook CTA: At the top of your Facebook Business Page, add a call-to-action button that links to a landing page.
+- Facebook call-to-action: At the top of your Facebook Business Page, add a call-to-action button that links to a landing page.
 Again, this requires an email address to access the specific webpage.

-- Pinning Pins on Pinterest: Marketers adore Pinterest, and why not?
+- Pinning on Pinterest: Marketers adore Pinterest, and why not?
 This is still largely untapped when compared to the likes of Facebook, Instagram and Twitter.
-You can utilise the social media outlet to promote offers that need an email sign-up.
+You can use this platform to promote offers that need an email sign-up through visual storytelling.

-- YouTube CTAs: Similar to Pinterest and Facebook, you can take advantage of the description bar to type in CTAs and other URLs that link to your webpages.
-This simple move can pay dividends especially if you get a viral video!
+- YouTube call-to-action: Similar to Pinterest and Facebook, you can take advantage of the description bar to type in CTAs and other URLs that link to your webpages.
+This simple move can pay dividends especially if your video goes viral!

 While that sounds like a lot of work, modern email marketing tools like GetResponse allow you to insert social media buttons to your emails and tracking email social media analytics with a click of a button.
 This little effort can make or break your email marketing campaign.

-Finally, your small business can take advantage of good old offline marketing and advertising.
-Forget mobile phones, websites, social media and every other digital tool at our disposal.
-Well, only somewhat anyway.
-Going offline can be just as effective in today’s environment as going mobile.
+Good old offline marketing and advertising!
+Forget mobile phones, websites, social media and every other digital tool at our disposal: going offline can be just as effective in today’s environment as going mobile.

 Of course, it does require you to initiate face-to-face interaction (some of the time).
-Indeed, the idea of communicating with another human being in person frightens many, but it can do wonders for your bottom line.
+The idea of communicating with another human being in person may seem almost archaic for some marketeers, but it can do wonders for your bottom line.

-Just what can you do offline that you couldn’t do online?
+Just what can you do offline that you can’t do online?
 Here are a few things that can help your subscriptions list:

-- Gathering email addresses at events: Are you attending a trade show?
+- Gathering email addresses at events: Are you attending a trade show or networking event?
 Is there an industry conference happening?
 Wherever you’re planning to go to, you can collect email addresses and import them into your database.
 Be sure to send each and everyone a welcome email!

 - Hosting an offline event: Forget attending trade shows sponsored by somebody else.
-Instead, host your own shindig, such as meetups, education panels conferences.
+Instead, host your own shindig, such as meet ups, or educational media panel discussions.
 By doing so, you can collect emails through registrations, whether it’s offline or online.

-- The power of QR codes: OK, you’re going to use some digital stuff, but not too much.
-In your print marketing materials, add a QR code so individuals can simply scan their phones to opt-in to your email subscriptions list.
+- The power of the QR code: In your print marketing materials, add a QR code so people can simply scan their phones to opt-in to your email subscriptions list.

 - Ask for an email: In your conventional marketing campaign, encourage recipients sign up for email communications.
 This can be done by including a short URL on the flyer or direct mail package.